SoftSec-KAIST/Reassessor/README.md

 error found.
 Finally, `sym_errors.json` contains detailed information about each symbolization error found, including the relevant assembly file, line number, relocatable expression type, normalized code, repairability, and so on.
-The file is written in the JSON format.
+The file is written in JSON format.

 ### Docker